Astera-Finance/astera/tests/echidna/README.md

 204. ✅ `withdraw()` must increase the user asset balance by `amount`.
 205. ✅ A user must not be able to `borrow()` if they don't own aTokens.
 206. ✅ `borrow()` must only be possible if the user health factor is greater than 1.
-207. ✅ `borrow()` must not result in a health factor of less than 1.
+207. ❌ `borrow()` must not result in a health factor of less than 1.
 208. ✅ `borrow()` must increase the user debtToken balance by `amount`.
 209. ✅ `borrow()` must decrease `borrowAllowance()` by `amount` if `user != onBehalf`.
 210. ✅ `repay()` must decrease the onBehalfOf debtToken balance by `amount`.
 211. ✅ `repay()` must decrease the user asset balance by `amount`.
-212. ✅ `healthFactorAfter` must be greater than `healthFactorBefore` as long as liquidations are done in time..
+212. ✅ `healthFactorAfter` must be greater than `healthFactorBefore` as long as liquidations are done in time.
 213. ✅ `setUseReserveAsCollateral` must not reduce the health factor below 1.
 214. ✅ Users must not be able to steal funds from flashloans.
 215. ✅ The total value borrowed must always be less than the value of the collaterals.
-216. ✅ Each user postions must remain solvent.
+216. ✅ Each user position must remain solvent.
 217. ✅ The `liquidityIndex` should monotonically increase when there's total debt.
 218. ✅ The `variableBorrowIndex` should monotonically increase when there's total debt.
 219. ✅ A user with debt should have at least an aToken balance `setUsingAsCollateral`.
-220. ❌ If all debt is repaid, all `aToken` holder should be able to claim their collateral.
+220. ❌ If all debt is repaid, all `aToken` holders should be able to claim their collateral.
 221. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
 222. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
 223. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 224. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
 225. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
-226. 🚧 Repaying or Liquidate a position must result in the same final state.
+226. 🚧 Repaying or Liquidating a position must result in the same final state.
+227. ❌ Rehypothecation: if the external rehypothecation vault is liquid, users should always be able to withdraw if all other withdrawal conditions are met.
+228. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after a rebalance occured.
+229. ✅ Rehypothecation: The profit handler address must see its balance increase after reaching the claiming threshold.
+230. ❌ `withdraw()` must not result in a health factor of less than 1.

 ### ATokens/ATokenNonRebasing